Acan Corals Overview and Appearance

 The great thing about these corals having a high growth rate is you can frag them to trade or sell with other hobbyists, or let them form into a stunning colony!

 If you notice your Acans are not looking normal, there is a chance that its health is failing and death could result.
 Look for the following signs:

 - The apparent loss of color

 Keeping your water parameters in check and ensuring proper lighting and water movement will help prevent these signs from showing.

 Acan Coral Care Chart

-Keeping Acan corals healthy is not difficult and they are a great coral for beginners.
+Keeping Acan corals healthy is not difficult, and they are a great coral for beginners.
 With so many varieties available, you are sure to find the right ones for your tank.
 They don’t require pristine water condition, and you can easily feed them a few times per week if you are looking to grow them a bit faster than they normally grow.

 They are one of the most popular corals in the hobby, and they are commonly found in most saltwater shops at great prices.